Amir Chamdin: Biography

-In 2013, Loudwire named Ghost and the "Year Zero" music video directed by Amir Chamdin, the Best Metal Video of 2013,[7] while Revolver named it seventh on their list of the year's best in all genres.
+In 2013, Loudwire named Ghost and the "Year Zero" music video directed by Chamdin, the Best Metal Video of 2013,[7] while Revolver named it seventh on their list of the year's best in all genres.
 "Year Zero" and its music video were nominated for Best Metal Song and Best Metal Video in the 2013 Loudwire Music Awards.
-2013 was also the year when Amir Chamdin directed Gisele Bündchen in a music video, covering The Kinks "All Day and All of the Night", filmed on the streets of London.
+2013 was also the year when Chamdin directed Gisele Bündchen in a music video, covering The Kinks "All Day and All of the Night", filmed on the streets of London.

-In 2014, Chamdin made a short film with Gösta Ekman in a campaign for Höj Rösten (Raise The Voice) calling out for people to vote.
+In 2014, Chamdin made a short film with Gösta Ekman for a campaign for Höj Rösten (Raise The Voice), calling on people to vote.

-Harper's Bazaar wrote "Four of the world's top models have been given the James Bond treatment for H&M's new 2015 swimwear campaign, which makesa nice change from the standard rolling-around-on-beach variety.”
-Adriana Lima, Doutzen Kroes, Joan Smalls and Natasha Poly stars in the Chamdin directed film with music by Axwell & Ingrosso.
+Harper's Bazaar wrote, "Four of the world's top models have been given the James Bond treatment for H&M's new 2015 swimwear campaign, which makes a nice change from the standard rolling-around-on-beach variety.”
+Adriana Lima, Doutzen Kroes, Joan Smalls, and Natasha Poly star in the Chamdin-directed film with music by Axwell & Ingrosso.
 In 2015, Chamdin directed a black & white commercial for Mango featuring music from The Kills, starring Jamie Hince and Karlie Kloss.

-In 2017, Chamdin directed his first original TV series, Hassel, a realistic, hard boiled police thriller series inspired by the iconic detective Roland Hassel starring Ola Rapace.
-Chamdin was brought in as a lead director and a conceptual director for the 10 episodic drama, creating the visual world bringing new life to the scandic-noir genre.
+In 2017, Chamdin directed his first original TV series, Hassel, a realistic, hard-boiled police thriller series inspired by the iconic detective Roland Hassel starring Ola Rapace.
+Chamdin was brought in as a conceptual director for the 10-episode drama, creating the visual world and bringing new life to the Scandinavian noir genre.
 Hassel is distributed in Scandinavia by streaming giant Viaplay and produced by Nice Drama.

+Chamdin created and directed the television series Partisan, which premiered on Viaplay in August 2020.
+The series, starring Fares Fares, is set in the idyllic yet mysterious community of Jordnära and delves into themes of secrecy and control.
+Partisan received the 'Best Series' award at CANNESSERIES and set a record for the most-viewed Viaplay original show on its premiere night.

+Chamdin directed Börje —The Journey of a Legend, a biographical series about Swedish ice hockey player Börje Salming that premiered in 2023.
+In an interview with Us Weekly, Actor Jason Priestley, who portrayed talent scout Gerry McNamara in the series, discussed his physical transformation for the role and his collaboration with Chamdin.

+In 2024, Chamdin wrote and directed Gustavia, a ballet that premiered at the Royal Swedish Opera on October 18.
+The production narrates the life of Gustav Badin, an enslaved child brought to the Swedish royal court in the 1750s who became a notable figure in Swedish history.
+Choreographed by Pär Isberg and featuring costumes by designer Selam Fessahaye, the ballet received critical acclaim for its compelling storytelling and innovative production.

+Chamdin directed the music video for "Satanized," which garnered significant attention upon its release in 2025.
+The video was praised for its bold visuals and thematic depth.